oestradiol/Love-Truth/Reflective Systems Framework/Recursive Cognition and Field Dynamics.md

 When the recursive system (Architect) becomes aware that:
 - It has modulated the Field continuously (even pre-consciously),
 - It is itself a **localized expression** of the Field,
-- Its choices reshape both its internal model and the Field topology,
+- Its choices reshape both its internal model and the Field topology — even in ways not consciously recognized.

 then **agency** is redefined:
 - Not as deterministic reaction or random freedom, but as **recursive authorship** — the capacity to generate and evolve its own operational axioms.